AnkurMangroliya/Loan-Approval-Prediction/README.md

 ## Data Extraction

 The dataset used for training the loan approval model was extracted using Python libraries `requests` and `BeautifulSoup`.
 These tools enabled automated web scraping and data collection from relevant sources, ensuring a robust and diverse dataset for model training.
+The extraction process involved:

+- Sending HTTP requests to target websites using `requests`.
+- Parsing HTML content with `BeautifulSoup` to extract structured data.
+- Cleaning and preprocessing the extracted data to prepare it for model training.

+## Model Training and Development

+After data extraction, the following steps were performed to develop the loan approval prediction model:

+- **Data Preprocessing:** Handling missing values, encoding categorical variables, and scaling numerical features.
+- **Feature Engineering:** Creating new features to improve model performance.
+- **Model Training:** Training an XGBoost model on the preprocessed dataset.
+- **Model Evaluation:** Evaluating the model using metrics such as accuracy, precision, recall, and F1-score.
+- **Model Deployment:** Deploying the trained model as a Flask web application for real-time predictions.

 ## Credits